NanoAdblocker/NanoCore2/notes/developer_notes.md

   logged to the background console from `static-net-filtering.js > FilterParser.prototype.parse`. `localhost#?#` and `localhost#^#` are compiled to static network filters.
-- `storage.js` checks whether the filter starts with `#` and discards the filter if it does.
+- `storage.js > µBlock.compileFilters` checks whether the filter starts with
+  `#` and discards the filter if it does.
 This is safe because double-hash filters are already handled.

 ## Other Observations